EP 430 | Flowing and Anchoring: How Interior Designers Stay in Their Zone of Genius with Brad Farris

 Listen Now

-- stay in your zone of genius by delegating what you aren’t good at
+How to stay in your zone of genius by delegating work you’re not meant to do

-- the boss should have the fewest emails, not the most
+Why the boss should have the fewest emails—not the most

 Take the Business Growth Assessment >> https://anchoradvisors.com/accelerate-your-business-growth